giellalt/lang-sms/merging_dir/00_readme.txt

  - please correct them or provide the information needed in this file
 ===================================
 1. Why kind of separator is ';'?
+JR. The first reaction I got for this word pair separated by a semicolon, was that the ones on the right of the semicolon were clearly Finnish loan words.
 1.1
 <l_syn>čiõlǥeed; seʹlvted</l_syn>